7 Best Equipment Financing Companies and Loan Options

 Best for Fast Approval: Ameris Bank

 Why it's a good choice: Ameris Bank offers up to $500K for equipment financing, which is helpful for companies purchasing heavy machinery.
-Quick loan approval within the hour is also available, but hard collateral is required.
+Quick loan approval, possibly within the hour for loans up to $250,000 during regular business hours; hard or soft collateral required depending on loan amount.

 Loan Amount Range: $5,000-$500,000